RosariaCDiLauro/psychographic-profiling-framework/README.md

 - Group-level emotional profiles
 - Personality trait distributions
 - Dominant discussion environments
-- Vulnerability indices
+- Composite susceptibility indices
 - Interpretative summaries

-These outputs allow researchers to reason about **which types of audiences are more likely to be influenced by cyber-psychological operations**.
+These outputs allow researchers to reason about **how different psychographic configurations may respond to influence dynamics in digital contexts**.

 ---